 - Stocking up on your child’s favorite drinks and foods

-- A box of books and toys in your bathroom or near the transitional potty to keep your child entertained whilst going to the toilet
+- A box of educational books and toys which you can get from Toynk or other online stores should be stored in the bathroom or near the transitional potty to keep your child entertained whilst going to the toilet

 - Rewards and treats used for reinforcement of successful toilet visits such as candy, stickers, toys, or access to games and electronic devices